CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Build Docker Images for the Application.md

     >**Note:** In the command prompt type **Y**, and press **Enter** for **Do you want to continue?
 [Y/n]**.

-1. Run the below command to log in to Azure, navigate to the device login URL `https://microsoft.com/devicelogin` in the browser and copy the authentication code.
+1. Run the below command to log in to Azure, navigate to the device login URL `https://microsoft.com/devicelogin` in the browser and **Copy** the **Authentication code.**

    ```
    az login